janklab/SLF4M/doc/UserGuide.md

 SLF4M User's Guide
 ===========================

+# Setup

+To use SLF4M in your code:

+* Get the SLF4M `Mcode` directory on your Matlab path
+* Call `logm.initSLF4M` to initialize the library before doing any logging calls
+* Add calls to the `logm` functions in your code

 # API

 SLF4M provides:

 * A set of logging functions to log events at various levels
  * Regular and "`j`" variants for sprintf-style or SLF4J-style formatting
+* A Logger class for doing logging with more control over its behavior
 * A Log4j configurator tool and GUI
 * `dispstr`, a customizable string-conversion API